Xupeiyi/fpinscala/notes/chapter 8 property-based testing.md

       prop(max, n, rng)

 ```
+Is it going to cause an infinite loop?

 ### 8.2.1 Using the library and improving its usability
 Try using this library to construct tests and see if there's deficiencies
 in expressiveness and usability